Understanding and Preparation Are Key

 As they realize they are losing control of you, the insecure narcissist will become panicky, desperate, frightened, enraged and unpredictable— their mask will come off, behind closed doors.
 Be careful— research shows the most dangerous time for victims of abuse is when they are confronting and leaving their abuser.
 This is when separation assault often occurs.
 Have a safety plan ready, day or night.
 Do not be afraid to call 911.

 For many reasons, leaving your spouse may feel impossible— the toxic cycle feels unending.
-A skilled therapist trained in Domestic Abuse can help you understand the mind of an abuser and can help you see things objectively.
+A skilled therapist trained in Domestic Abuse can help you understand trauma bonding, the motives of an abuser, and can help you see things objectively.
 Akin to a lobster boiling in a pot, it can be hard to comprehend the abuse in which you are living.
-If you have minor children, they too, are living in abuse.
+If you have minor children, realize and admit that they too, are living in abuse.

 How a Narcissist Distorts Reality